 - Saint Anselm College (BA, Biochemistry)

 - Certain Graphics Systems, Components Thereof, and Consumer Products Containing the Same (337-TA-1044) – Represented Advanced Micro Devices (AMD) as complainant in the ITC asserting patents covering graphics processing technology employed by smart devices such as televisions and handsets.
 Respondents include LG Electronics, VIZIO, MediaTek, and Sigma Designs, Inc. (SDI).
 Achieved settlement with LG prior to the conclusion of expert discovery.
 Following the evidentiary hearing, the presiding ALJ issued an initial determination finding a violation of Section 337 and recommending the imposition of an exclusion order against the remaining Respondents’ accused products.
 The ITC affirmed the ALJ’s finding of a violation on August 22, 2018.
-As a result, the Commission issued orders banning the importation of products made by VIZIO, MediaTek, and SDI and cease and desist orders against VIZIO and SDI, subject to a 60-day presidential review period.
+As a result, the Commission issued orders banning the importation of products made by VIZIO, MediaTek, and SDI and cease and desist orders against VIZIO and SDI.

-- Certain Memory Modules and Components Thereof, and Products Containing Same (337-TA-1089) Represent Complainant Netlist, Inc., a California memory module company, in the ITC asserting six patents against the Korean-based memory giant SK hynix.
+- Certain Memory Modules and Components Thereof, and Products Containing Same (337-TA-1023) - Represent Complainant Netlist, Inc., a California memory module company, in the ITC asserting six patents against the Korean-based memory giant SK hynix.
 The technology claimed by the asserted patents is essential to the JEDEC DDR4 RDIMM and LRDIMM standards, which are implemented by the accused imported products.
 The respondents are asserting novel RAND defenses in the ITC, and in a co-pending case involving the same patents in the District Court for the Central District of California.
-The ITC evidentiary hearing is scheduled for November 2018.
+The ITC evidentiary hearing was held May 2017, while the trial in the CDCA is scheduled for July of 2018.

 - Certain LED Photographic Lighting Devices and Components Thereof (337-TA-804) – Represented the complainant (plaintiff) that makes LED lighting systems for use in film and TV production, at the International Trade Commission.
 The ITC handed down its Final Initial Determination of infringement on September 7, 2012.
 On January 17, 2013, the ITC issued a General Exclusion Order (GEO) against respondents based in both China and the United States.
 The result in this case is particularly notable because it is rare for the ITC to issue a GEO due to the rigorous criteria and careful balancing of interests that apply to requests for GEOs.